The classic “Tell me about your weaknesses” or “Name three weaknesses of yours”

 In my last job, 1-2 interns were working under me.
 I mentored them, trained them.
 But when it came to assigning small tasks to them, I couldn’t do it perfectly.
 And I realized that I am weak when it comes to delegation.
 I wanted to finish everything by myself as I was having a difficult time to trust on their work and on their ability to complete the task.
 And this is not a desirable quality if you want to become a leader.

 After this, I have joined some training session on “how to become good at delegation” and read a few books and many articles on this subject.

 I am not saying that I have completely overcome this weakness of mine.
 But whenever I will get a second chance I hope I will emerge as a better leader.

 2. Plan of action:

 To change the tone of the answer, after mentioning weaknesses, add how you are working towards improvement.

-In above examples, clear improvement plans have been mentioned.
+In the above examples, clear improvement plans have been mentioned.